shubchat/shubchat.github.io/content/post/Why ML metrics do matter.md

 ## Introduction

-In the data science world while we spend a huge amount of our focus and energy on developing state of the art prediction algorithm while trying to optimize some statistical metric not much thought goes into identifying which is a proper metric to be used for a specific problem .
+In the world of data science we spend a huge amount of our focus and energy on developing state of the art prediction algorithm.
+These highly sophisticated algorithms are tuned to enhance some statistical metric which we might reckon might be relevant for the problem.
+In essence the mathematical metric is what decides what we are measuring and how we reckon the perfect solution for our problem might look like.

-Choosing a metric is like deciding on what really matters for this problem in the current scenario .If you go wrong on this choice you will be optimizing towards a wrong solution .
+Choosing a metric is like deciding on what really matters for this problem in the current scenario .
+Choosing a wrong metric is like wasting your valuable focus and energy in search of a solution which will lead to no real world gains

 ![Metrics](/images/AUC_vs_PR/img/workflow_ML_using_metrics.png 'ML metrics')